-This sake set is made in and imported from Japan and it comes with a gift box that makes it even perfect as a gift.
+This designer Japanese sake set is made in and imported from Japan and it comes with a gift box that makes it a perfect unique sake gift set.

 This creative and colorful Sake set was made by ARITA and IMARI ware that are traditional Japanese Pottery makers.

 Pottery production started in Japan in the 17th century and in the middle 17th century, large amounts of ARITA and IMARI ware were exported to Europe, through the Dutch trading post.

 Since then the tradition and techniques of ARITA and IMARI ware have been preserved for over 400 years now.
 While these companies kept the traditions they also motivate young potters to make ambitious and creative new works.

 This is also a hand made Japanese Sake Set.

 16| Japanese Porcelain Longevity Golden Tsuru Crane Sake Set from Japan